piercedejong/Blog---Ruby/README.md

 # Forum

-Rails app that allows users to create posts for other people to view and post comments to
+Ruby on Rails app that allows users to create posts for other people to view and post comments to

 ### Project Goals